 UK Emergency Travel Documents

-UK Emergency Travel Documents are accepted for entry, airside transit and exit from Serbia.
+UK Emergency Travel Documents are accepted for entry, airside transit and exit from Serbia and as valid ID documents in Serbia.
 However, they should be valid for not less than 7 days and no more than 6 months.